In Crypto, Fees are High and Speeds are Slow

 Understanding the PAX fee structure

 WSS x λ: Marketable orders entered using WSS receive a rebate because they cross with orders placed using the λ API.
-The λ API is used by market makers to place quotes immediately when a price level is open and pay a fee for getting to the front of the queue and for having access to the λ API to cancel to avoid bad fills.
+The λ API is used by market makers to place quotes immediately when a price level is open, and to cancel those quotes (when price change is imminent) to avoid bad fills.

 λ x WSS: Market participants using the WSS API place limit orders to avoid crossing the spread.
 Their limit orders are naturally paired with HFT market taking strategies that use the λ API to respond to relevant market signals.
 This scenario is short lived because HFT market takers, when responding to such triggers, tend to take out price levels in their entirety.